NonsenseCapital/docs/README.md

 ### Governance :globe_with_meridians:

-The governance of Shitpost Capital is the most important aspect, the goal of the project is to keep the system as dynamic as possible while maintaining simplicity.
+The governance of Nonsense Capital is the most important aspect, the goal of the project is to keep the system as dynamic as possible while maintaining simplicity.

 #### Proposal Types

-In order for Shitpost Capital to achieve full autonomy, holders need to have the ability to create a variety of proposals.
+In order for Nonsense Capital to achieve full autonomy, holders need to have the ability to create a variety of proposals.

 * **ICO Contributions**  This is one of the core proposal types.
 It is used to diversify assets into different ICOs.
 This proposal has ```yes``` or ```no``` voting options, but in addition, when a holder votes ```yes``` they can also pick from a range of percentages for how much of the funds holdings they would like to contribute. <br /> <br />
 One of the issues that needs to be addressed is, if the popular percentage is shared by multiple options.
 The current solution is that if this ever encounter, an additional voting round will be held.